What are Commodity Derivatives?

 - The prices of commodities increase even during times of inflation owing to the growing demand.
 Hence, investors prefer investing in commodity derivatives to safeguard their capital from the adverse impact of inflation.

-- Investment in commodity derivatives can be helpful in stemming the losses of an investment portfolio in the case of an adverse geopolitical event.
+- Investment in commodity derivatives can help stem an investment portfolio’s losses in an adverse geopolitical event.

-- Trading of commodity derivatives is done on an electronic trading platform that accessible to all market participants, which facilitates the discovery of a fair price.
+- Trading of commodity derivatives is done on an electronic platform accessible to all market participants, facilitating the discovery of a fair price.

 Disadvantages